 Your big picture goal should identify areas of your life you need to and want to focus on more.
-As a side effect, you will find things that seem important but on closer inspection don’t contribute to any of your important life areas.
+As a side effect, you will find things that seem important, but on closer inspection don’t contribute to any of your important life areas.

 A balanced life is a lie.
-Knowing what things are most important lets you focus on specific few areas more at one time and let your life get unbalanced for a time.
+Knowing what things are most important lets you focus on specific few areas more at one time and let your life get unbalanced for some time.
 For massive progress, you need to focus deeply on fewer things, rather than trying to tend to everything.
 You want your life to be unbalanced, not too long in any one direction, but periodically.
 Rather than trying to create a balanced life, not being able to focus on anything, it is smart to counterbalance your life from side to side.

-Focusing only one ball while juggling will result dropping all the others.
+Focusing on only one ball while juggling will result dropping all the others.
 Don’t totally neglect any important areas of life for too long.
-It might be that you are juggling glass balls, instead of rubber balls, that bounce back.
+It might be that you are juggling glass balls, instead of rubber balls that bounce back.
 Your work is probably a rubber ball, always bouncing back, but your health and relationships might not be.
 Treat them accordingly.